JobBldr

 Start With Full Visibility Across Every Job Description.

-The JobBldr dashboard gives HR, Legal, and Compensation teams a real-time view of everything in motion: total job descriptions in the system, pending approvals, active collaborations, completed outputs, and workflow health.
+The JobBldr dashboard gives HR, Legal, and Comp teams a real-time view of everything in motion.
 No chasing status updates across email threads.

-Total JD count with status breakdown: draft, in progress, approved, and completed
+Total JD count with status breakdown: draft, in progress, approved, completed

-Pending approvals queue: who is waiting, on which title, and at which stage
+Pending approvals queue: who is waiting, on which title, at which stage

 Active collaborations: external and internal contributors currently assigned

-Job family distribution: visual breakdown of role coverage across the organization
+Job family distribution: role coverage across the organization at a glance

-The JobBldr master library is a searchable, centrally governed repository of every active job description in the organization.
-Each title is linked to its job code, job group, job family, assigned template, activation status, and last updated date.
-Teams select an existing title or create a new one directly from the library without leaving the platform.
+A searchable, centrally governed repository of every active job description.
+Each title linked to its job code, group, family, template, activation status, and last updated date.
+Teams never leave the platform to find a role.

 Search by title, code, family, or group across the full library